Florida Maple Acer floridanum

 -

-The tree has opposite, shallowly lobed leaves with a white underside.
-The bark of young trees is smooth, pale gray, and shaggy in older trees.
+Southern sugar maple has shallowly lobed leaves that turn red, yellow and orange in the fall.
 The limbs are strong and don't easily break in high winds.
-Inconspicuous, small, yellow flowers mature in spring.
-The fall color is spectacular in yellow to orange colors.
+Inconspicuous, small, yellow flowers mature in spring followed by winged samaras.

 Quick ID Hints: